 As noted above, the Bank has been impacted by COVID-19 which was declared as a pandemic by the World Health Organisation on 11 March 2020.
-The Bank's pandemic plan was activated under the oversight of the NEHS Executive Committee.
-Evaluation of the situation was managed through the governance structures of the Operating Committee, which assessed issues and recommended actions and mitigants to the NEHS Executive Committee as necessary for ratification.
+Subsequently, the Bank activated the pandemic plan under the oversight of the NEHS Executive Committee.
+Evaluation of the situation was managed through the governance structures of the NEHS Operating Committee, which assessed issues and recommended actions and mitigants to the NEHS Executive Committee as necessary for ratification.